allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 ```

 Dyld closure contains a&nbsp;fully resolved dylib dependency tree.
 That means:
-no more expensive dylibs searching.
+no more expensive dylib searching.

 ### Dyld3 closure cache